The UAF Experience

 UAF — Then and Now

-UAF’s Fairbanks campus is four miles west of downtown Fairbanks, on a low ridge overlooking the Chena and Tanana river floodplains.
+UAF’s Fairbanks campus, also known as the Troth Yeddha' Campus, is four miles west of downtown Fairbanks, on a low ridge overlooking the Chena and Tanana river floodplains.
 Artifacts found on the bluff tell us tribal groups used the hill beginning perhaps 3,500 years ago.
 It offered a wide view of the flats below and probably served as a base camp for hunting and gathering.

 The Early Years